 A Napa Valley “classic,” the Frogs Leap Merlot 2016 shows a slightly darker, stronger fruit and body profile than many previous vintages.
 Get dark red cherries, blackberries, French roast coffee, black pepper, lavender, cola and cigar wrapper.
 This is both strong and restrained, as the army of Frog’s Leap Merlot fans have come to expect of this wine.
 Good match with red meats, bold flavored white meats, mushrooms and most roasted vegis.
 The 2016 Frog’s Leap Merlot has 9% Cabernet Sauvignon in the blend.
 At 13.4% alcohol, it’s ripe but not overly so.
 Biodynamic and dry farmed vines, mostly from […]

 Strong red cherry and dark pomegranate fruit flavors (in the red fruit spectrum for sure) with pleasing side smells and flavors of bay leaf, tarragon and blood orange.
-Light on the oak and ripe but not overly so, medium & fine tannins, acidity that elevates the flavors…I really like the unobstructed view (by taste) of Napa Cabernet Sauvignon here.
-This is super-flexible with food.
+Light on the oak and ripe but not overly so, medium & fine tannins, acidity that elevates the flavors…I really like the unobstructed view (taste, in other words) of Napa Cabernet Sauvignon here.
+The Foley Johnson Cabernet Sauvignon is super-flexible with food.

 The Band of Vintners Cabernet Sauvignon represents the grand quality of Napa Cabernet at a fantastic price.
 Rich, full-bodied, accessible/ready to drink up now and through at least 2026, plenty of time to drink through your stash.
 No profound tasting notes for this wine, to be honest.
 Get black cherry liqueur, cinnamon stick, black licorice, cocoa, a little bit of cedar and cigar wrapper.
 The exceptional-ness of this Cabernet comes in all the pleasure you get for around $40 retail.
 6% Merlot, 2% Cabernet Franc.
 15 months aged in French oak, part new.
 The Band of Vintners are 8 Napa […]